Management Team and Advisers

 If you would like to discuss a grant from Classics for All, or would like to offer resources to help support our work, please contact Hilary on 07557 648150 or send an email to firstname.lastname@example.org

 James works part-time at Ormiston Trust, and has previously worked as a management consultant in the private, public and voluntary sectors, helping organisations to grow sustainably over the medium to long term.

 Dr Peter Jones took early retirement in 1997, from the Classics Department in Newcastle University and since then – for more than four decades – he has been a driving force and advocate for the teaching of Classics in state schools.
 In 1991 he co-founded Friends of Classics to raise money for the provision of classics books to schools wishing to introduce Latin and Greek.

 He writes an ‘Ancient and Modern’ column for The Spectator, reviews for The Sunday Telegraph, Literary Review, and the BBC History Magazine.
 He appears regularly on BBC Radio Four and gives talks to schools, adult groups and businesses.
 He has published extensively on Homer, widely on the ancient world in general and particularly on Ovid and Virgil.

 His Learn Latin and Learn Ancient Greek columns from The Daily Telegraph are best-selling books.
 He is director of the project that produces the Reading Greek series, for which he was appointed MBE.

 Moa studied Classical Archaeology and Classical Civilisation at UCL.
 During her degree, she volunteered at the British Museum, the Museum of London and with Classics for All.

-She now spends four days a week as the Classics for All administrator and the remaining day working at the Victoria and Albert Museum.
+She now spends four days a week as the Classics for All administrator and the remaining day working with families and young audiences in the digital learning centre at the British Museum.